 This may be the most important advice; make sure your outfit choice represents YOU.
 No need to play dress up to completely turn into another person.
 These are your photos to remember you as a couple forever by.
 Add a little personal touch in there!
 Below, these two gals represented their fav sports team!

 Added little personal details like a fun hat or suspenders is always fun!
-Just like Sameeha and Jeremy did below.
+Just like Sameeha and Jeremy did (above, right).

 Lastly, I love this “Mrs. Blum” jacket that Renata was gifted!
 It’s so cute, and very personal!
-(Above).
+(Above, right).

 Hopefully this helped a little bit with figuring out what to wear for your engagement session.
 If you are also wondering WHERE to take your engagement photos, especially in Colorado, I have a guide for that!